 - Schedule all social functions and meetings according to the approved procedure for scheduling events.

 - Maintain an active programming calendar (meetings, events, co-programing, communityservice projects) that reflects the purpose of the organization as stated in the constitution.

 - Assume responsibility for clean-up after on-campus and community events.

 - Submit an accurate membership roster, list of of officers and advisor to Student Life & Leadership at the begining of each semester (and whenever changes are made).

-- Regularly check and empty the student organization mailbox in the Tukwut Leadership Center, Craven 3400A.
+- Regularly check and empty the student organization mailbox in the Student Life & Leadership Center (SLL), USU 3600.

 - Send appropriate represenatives to the annual Student Organization Leadership Conference.